-Answer: It depends upon what types of car insurance coverages you have as part of your policy if you'll be covered or not.
+Answer: It depends upon what car insurance coverage you have as part of your policy if you’ll be covered.

 Comprehensive insurance covers severe weather damage

-For your vehicle's damages, you must have comprehensive coverage to make a claim.
-Comprehensive insurance covers your vehicle for damages that are the result of severe weather or "acts of nature."
+You must have comprehensive coverage for your vehicle’s damages to make a claim.
+Comprehensive insurance covers your vehicle for damages that are the result of severe weather or “acts of nature.”
 This includes damage done by wind, hail, hurricanes and, yes, a tornado that picks up your vehicle, flips it and brings it back down mangled.

 Comprehensive is a wise choice to have on a vehicle because it also covers your vehicle for theft, vandalism and striking an animal.

-If your car is severely damaged, then it's likely it will be declared a total loss.
-This means your car insurance company will not repair your vehicle but pay you its actual cash value -- the worth of the vehicle the second before it was damaged by a tornado.
+If your car is severely damaged, then it’s likely it will be declared a total loss.
+This means your car insurance company will not repair your vehicle but pay you its actual cash value — the worth of the vehicle the second before a tornado damaged it.

 If this is the case, I advise you to try to calculate the value of your vehicle so that you can negotiate properly with the insurance company.